HubbeKing/Hubbot_Twisted/README.md

 HOW TO USE:

-0. Don't.
-1. Install your preferred version of Python 3.6
-2. Install a virtualenv and activate it
-3. Run `pip install -r requirements.txt`. inside said virtualenv
+1. Create a config from `hubbot.toml.example`
-4. Create a config file from hubbot.toml.example
+2. Create a `docker-compose.yml` file from `docker-compose.example.yml`
-5. Use said virtualenv to run `python app.py -c configFileName`
+3. Run the bot using `docker-compose` -Note the volume mounts for the `data` and `logs` folders.
+4. ???
+5. Profit?

 MODULE SYSTEM: